sogartar/and_justice_for_all/README.md

 With this change you will more often have to make the choice between +5 on a secondary attributes or +2 on a primary attribute.
-The +2 on a primary attribute will probably still majorise other leveups, but at least you will fill bad for passing on a +5 :).
+The +2 on a primary attribute will probably still majorise other leveups, but at least you will feel bad for passing on a +5 :).
 Overall, if leveling up one secondary attributes per level, your character will get 10 extra points in them.